 MILS-100.
-Fundamentals of Military Science I 1 credit
+Introduction to Military Leadership I 1 credit

 The course introduces students to fundamental components of service as an officer in the United States Army.
 These initial lessons are the building blocks of progressive lessons in values, fitness, leadership, and officership.
-Additionally, the course addresses "life skills" including fitness, communications theory and practice (written and oral), and interpersonal relationships.
-Upon completion, students should be prepared to receive more complex leadership instruction.
-(ATTR: ARTS)
+Students will learn how the personal development of life skills such as cultural understanding, goal setting, time management, mental/physical resiliency, and stress management relate to leadership, officership, and the Army profession.
+The focus is on developing basic knowledge and comprehension of Army leadership attributes and core leader competencies while gaining an understanding of the ROTC program, its purpose in the Army, and its advantages for the student.
+(ATTR:ARTS)

 MILS-110.
-Fundamentals of Military Science II 1 credit
+Introduction to Military Leadership II 1 credit

 The course builds upon the fundamentals introduced in MILS-100 by focusing on leadership theory and decision making.
 "Life skills" lessons in the semester include: problem solving, critical thinking, leadership theory, followership, group interaction, goal setting, and feedback mechanisms.
-Upon completion, students should be prepared to advance to more complex leadership instruction concerning the dynamics of organizations.
-(ATTR: ARTS)
+Upon completion, students are prepared to advance to more complex leadership instruction concerning the dynamics of organizations.
+(ATTR:ARTS)

 MILS-200.
-Applied Leadership I 1 credit
+Foundations of Military Leadership I 1 credit

 The course contains the principal leadership instruction of the Basic Course.
-The instruction delves into several aspects of communication and leadership theory.
-The use of practical exercise is emphasized, as students are increasingly required to apply communications and leadership concepts.
-Virtually the entire course teaches critical "life skills."
-The relevance of these life skills to future success in the Army is emphasized throughout the course.
-The course concludes with a major leadership and problem solving case study which draws on all of the classroom instruction received in the Basic Course.
-Upon completion of this semester, students should be well grounded in the fundamental principals of leadership, and be prepared to intensify the practical application of their studies during the Advanced Course.
-(ATTR: ARTS)
+The use of practical exercises is emphasized, as students are increasingly required to apply communications and leadership concepts.
+The focus continues to build on developing knowledge of the leadership attributes and core leader competencies through the understanding of Army rank, structure, and duties as well as broadening knowledge of land navigation and infantry squad tactics.
+Case studies will provide a tangible context for learning and understanding the Soldier's Creed and Warrior Ethos.
+Upon completion of this semester, students should be well grounded in the fundamental principles of leadership, and be prepared to intensify the practical application of their studies during the Advanced Course.
+(ATTR:ARTS)

 MILS-210.
-Applied Leadership II 1 credit
+Foundations of Military Leadership II 1 credit

 The course focuses principally on officership, providing an extensive examination of the unique purpose, roles, and obligations of commissioned officers.
 It includes a detailed look at the origin of the Army's institutional values and their practical application in decision making and leadership.
-At the core is the Basic Course's Capstone Case Study in Officership.
-This five-lesson exercise traces the Army's successes and failures as it evolved from the Vietnam War to the present, placing previous lessons on leadership and officership in a real-world context that directly affects the future of the students who plan on attending the Advanced Course.
-This course, more than any before it, draws the various components of values, communications, decision making, and leadership together to focus on a career as a commissioned officer.
+Students examine the challenges of leading teams in a complex, combat operational environment.
+The course highlights dimensions of terrain analysis, infantry patrols, and operation orders.
+Further study of the theoretical basis of the Army Leadership Requirements Model explores the dynamics of adaptive leadership in the context of military operations.
+This course draws on the various components of values, communications, decision making, and leadership together to focus on a career as a commissioned officer.
 Upon completion of this course, students should possess a fundamental understanding of both leadership and officership and demonstrate the ability to apply this understanding in real world situations.
-(ATTR: ARTS)
+(ATTR:ARTS)